 - Store in air tight container at room temperature for a day.
 But it is best served fresh and hot

-- Note 2 - The tinier the kunukku pieces, the crisper they will be.
-Don't use more than 1 or 2 teaspoons of the batter per kunukku piece
+The tinier the kunukku pieces, the crispier they will be.
+Don’t use more than 1 or 2 teaspoons of the batter per kunukku piece

-- Note 3 - if you feel like the kunukku pieces are too hard, add a couple tablespoons of water to the batter and mix well
+If you feel like the kunukku pieces are too hard, add a couple of tablespoons of water to the batter and mix well